 If you do not meet the selection criteria, you can no longer participate in the selection process.
-Those concerned will be notified by email around mid-January, 2021.
+Those concerned will be notified by email between 10 and 14 January, 2022.

-Students who are selected for any exchange programme abroad will be informed by their EUR email address on the designated exchange places in the 1st or 2nd week of February, 2021.
+Students who are selected for any exchange programme abroad will be informed by their EUR email address on the designated exchange places on 28 January, 2022.
 Exact date to be announced.

 In the email you will find a link which will direct you to the start page of your online application form.
 On the top of the page, in the blue bar, you will need to click on the offer button.
 Here you can either accept or decline your offer within 5 days after the offer has been sent to you.

 Please be aware that after completion of the form you will need to press the submit button.
 If this is done correctly you will be automatically directed to the next page which states that your offer has been received.